NCAS-CMS/cfdm/docs/source/tutorial.rst

 Where applicable, metadata constructs share the same API as the field construct.
-This means, for instance, that any construct that has a data array (such as auxiliary coordinate construct) will have a `!get_array` method to access its data as an independent numpy array:
+This means, for instance, that any construct that has a data array (i.e. auxiliary coordinate, dimension coordinate, cell measure, domain ancillary and field ancillary constructs) will have a `!get_array` method to access its data as an independent numpy array:

 .. code:: python